N8 Policing Research Partnership

 Documents/Presentations from the event can be found on the recently launched N8 PRP Public Engagement Working Group Hub:

 A secure online hub has been created as a way for Police-Community Engagement Network members across the N8 (and beyond) to exchange information and discuss current practice and new ideas, as well as download relevant documents.
 Steering group members have also been given access to the hub found here.
 Currently in its infancy its is hoped the network hub will continue to evolve and help shape future strand activities.

 The inaugural PE seminar was held at University of Leeds on 7th January 2016.
 Participants were asked to provide short briefings about their organisations’ approaches to engagement, addressing the following questions:

-A variety of responses were outlined and can be found in the event report here.
+A variety of responses were outlined and can be found in the strand update 1 (above).

 Public Engagement Strategic Network